kintone/js-sdk/packages/plugin-uploader/README.md

   Usage
     $ kintone-plugin-uploader <pluginPath>
   Options
-    --domain Domain of your kintone
+    --base-url Base-url of your kintone
-    --base-url Base-url of your kintone (If you set domain, its value is not necessary.)
+    --domain Domain of your kintone (If you set `--base-url`, this value is not necessary.)
     --username Login username
     --password User's password
     --proxy Proxy server